GaryFurash/2023-dezoomcamp/week2/week_2_notes.md

 Note all reference are based on the bucket definition in Orion - that's how the script knows information about the account and GCS location (e.g., zoom-gcs - there isn't any name "zoom-gcs" in the Google cloud account).

-For this to work you need to activate the venv built with [reqirements.txt](../materials/requirements.txt) and start the Orion server.

 Retrieving from GCS - this actually downloads it to the current directory.

 ```python